codaley/objectdet-yolov5/_dataset/readme.md

-copy test, train & valid folders to this directory
+Copy training, validation and test data to this directory.